 To offer an integrated experience of Christian ministry which gradually focuses on the ministry appropriate to the ordained.
-It is designed to enable students to experience a wide range of pastoral situations and to encourage reflection on that experience in the light of their developing theological understanding and personal growth.
+It is designed to enable seminarians to experience a wide range of pastoral situations and to encourage reflection on that experience in the light of their developing theological understanding and personal growth.

 After ordination to the diaconate, the new deacons spend six weeks on a summer placement in the home dioceses before returning to seminary to complete their final year of formation as priests.
 They are then required to exercise their ministry as deacons within the seminary community and when they return to their summer placement.
 This enables them to be involved in the preparation and celebration of the Triduum in a parish before their ordination to the priesthood.

-Throughout their time in seminary, students are allocated to pastoral placements alongside their other studies.
+Throughout their time in seminary, seminarians are allocated to pastoral placements alongside their other studies.
 Depending on their previous pastoral experiences, they are given placements that will broaden and develop their pastoral skills.
-These usually take place one afternoon or evening a week in the local area either doing general parish work or in specific ministries working with the youth, the elderly, RCIA, schools, hospitals and prisons etc. Each student is required to keep a Pastoral Journal in preparation for theological reflection in seminars and tutorials.
+These usually take place one afternoon or evening a week in the local area either doing general parish work or in specific ministries working with the youth, the elderly, RCIA, schools, hospitals and prisons etc. Each seminarian is required to keep a Pastoral Journal in preparation for theological reflection in seminars and tutorials.

-Each month, there is an open day on a Sunday where parishes groups and other visitors learn from students about seminary life and the history and mission of the college.
-The visitors then get the opportunity to pray with the seminary community at Sung Evening Prayer.
+Each month, there is an open day on a Sunday where parishes groups and other visitors learn from seminarians about seminary life and the history and mission of the college.
+The visitors then get the opportunity to pray with the seminary community at sung Evening Prayer.
 There are also other visits throughout the year such as the North Staffs Football Competition and the large annual gathering for the Solemn Commemoration of the Faithful Departed of the College Cemetery.
 Then, after the exams, for a fortnight in June, the college opens it’s doors each day to 90 Year-6 children.
-The students lead the children in small groups through a variety of activities finishing with Mass in the main chapel.
+The seminarians lead the children in small groups through a variety of activities finishing with Mass in the main chapel.
 All these projects are ideal opportunities to evangelize, catechise and promote vocations.